 I am a Vermont Licensed Mental Health Counselor, and have worked, since 1980, in both impatient and outpatient mental health settings.
 My work is deeply informed by my experience with traditional healers, and draws from Narrative Therapy and the arts.

 I work with young people and adults.
-My life partner, Jennie Kristel, and I work together with couples and families, and with individuals who are facing life crises or serious illness.
+My life partner, Jennie Kristel, and I work together with couples and families, and with individuals who are facing life crises, trauma, or serious illness.

 My work is firmly rooted in my family’s life ways, and in the healing traditions of my teachers.
-At its center is an abiding faith in the healing power of story, the capacity of Nature to fill us with ease and joy, and the support of the Creator, Ancestors, and spirits.
+(My practice reflects the traditions and teachings of my teachers, rather than the knowledge of any singular people.)
+At its center is an abiding faith in the healing power of story, the capacity of Nature to fill us with ease and joy, and the ongoing support of the Creator, Ancestors, and spirits.
 Whether our time together involves shamanic healing, curindismo, or psychotherapy, we will honor the presence of the sacred in your life.

 What to Expect for your first visit.

 Please Note: Many shamanic ideas and techniques can be useful in psychotherapy.
 However, traditional shamanic practice is not currently considered within the scope of practice for psychotherapy and may not be covered by insurance.